segmentio/segment-docs/src/engage/audiences/index.md

 3. Select destinations to connect, then review and create your Audience or Trait.

-While Engage is computing, use the Audience Explorer to see users or accounts that enter your Audience in real-time.
+While Engage is computing, use the Audience Explorer to see users or accounts that enter your Audience.
 Engage displays the Audience as computing in the Explorer until at least one user or account enters.

 > warning ""
 > [Facebook Custom Audiences](/docs/connections/destinations/catalog/personas-facebook-custom-audiences/), [Marketo Lists](/docs/connections/destinations/catalog/marketo-static-lists/), and [Adwords Remarking Lists](/docs/connections/destinations/catalog/adwords-remarketing-lists) impose rate limits on how quickly Segment can update an Audience.
 Segment syncs at the highest frequency allowed by the tool, which is between one and six hours.